Anton J. Kuzel, M.D.

 - Public Health, Master of (M.P.H.)

-Semester course; 1.5 laboratory hours.
-1.5 credits.
-Prerequisite: BIOS 543, EPID 547 with minimum grade of B. Corequisite: BIOS 544.
+Semester course; 3 laboratory hours.
+3 credits.
+Prerequisite: BIOS 543 with a minimum grade of B. Corequisite: BIOS 544.
+Enrollment is restricted to graduate students in the Master of Public Health program; other graduate students may enroll with permission of instructor and program administrator.
 Lab sessions will focus on hands-on data analysis and presentation techniques using SAS statistical software.
-The labs will also provide exercises to help students more fully understand the statistical principles presented in the corequisite lecture course (BIOS 544).
+Techniques and approaches include basic SAS principles such as data manipulation, descriptive procedures, testing, data visualization, linear and logistic regression, model building, Poisson regression and survival analysis.
+The labs will also provide exercises to help students more fully understand the statistical principles presented in the corequisite biostatistics lecture course.

 EPID 571.
 Principles of Epidemiology.
 3 Hours.